Yehya-ya/JavaGame/README.md

 # JavaGame
-This is a java game build fully in OOP method
+This is a java game has been built fully using OOP method